elham-salamat/ChatApp/README.md

 **React Native** to develop mobile app because
 * it allows to create the same codebase for IOS and Android.
 * it has a large and active communiy
-* it allows me to use my javascrip tand react knowledge rather than learning a new programming laguage.
+* it allows me to use my javascript and react knowledge rather than learning a new programming laguage.

 **Expo** CLI to develope and test the app.